yana-an-dev/chef-red-devil/README.md

-# 🎈Red Team Project🎈: A Chef's Personal Website
+# 🟥Red Team Project: A Chef's Personal Website
-> 👹Chef Red Devil 🌶brings you spice world🌶
+👺Chef Red Devil brings you spice world🌶

 ## Challenge Brief
-> A local chef has asked you to create for them a personal website that showcases their craft, energy and passion for food!
+> A local chef has asked us to create for them a personal website that showcases their craft, energy and passion for food!

 ## Objectives